-Married couples with two incomes who itemize deductions should consider filing separate returns.
+However, married couples with two incomes who itemize deductions should consider filing separate returns.
 They may be able to save tax dollars because the 7 1/2 percent floor on medical deductions, the 2 percent floor on miscellaneous deductions and the 10 percent floor on casualty losses could be less on two individual incomes than on one joint income.
 Tax savings are most likely to occur when income is evenly split and one spouse can claim the majority of a deduction that is limited by percentage of AGI.
 Other factors favoring separate returns are: pre-divorce alimony may not be deducted on the joint return; more unreimbursed employee expenses and investment expenses may be deducted on the separate return (misc. deductions subject to 2 percent floor); married couples may not be claimed as dependents by another taxpayer if they file a joint return unless they are below the gross income filing requirements.
+Another potential disadvantage of the joint return is the imposition of joint and several liability on both spouses (i.e., the spouse is liable for back taxes, interest and IRS penalties resulting from incorrect joint returns).